Frequently Asked Questions

 Gynecology care is by it’s nature very personal.
 My patients often comment on how relaxed and safe they feel in my office.
 By having no front staff or nursing support, there are no layers between my patients and myself.
 I personally answer all my messages.
 I am available by email.
 I directly inform you of your tests results.
 Doing all of my own patient follow up gives a level of personal connection that is very satisfying to both myself and my patients.

 I schedule hour long visits for all routine annual exams and all but the most minor problem visits.
 I value time I spend with my patients; to listen, to explore and to help them work towards their optimum health.
-This is what I love about my work—understanding the individual and helping her find her own path to health and well-being.
+This is what I love about my work—understanding the individual and helping her find her own path to health and well-being- this is the true essence of holistic healthcare: mind, body and spirit.
 The time I give each woman is my choice and is not typical in modern medical care.

 The care I give and the relaxed, safe, professional environment in which I give it, is difficult to imagine in any other setting.

 Yes.
 It is one option that I offer for treatment.

 I also encourage my patients to consider other approaches to healing such as lifestyle changes, herbs or nutritional supplements which at times may be the better option—or not.
 The best and preferred approach for each person is decided upon jointly -with you and me, and is approached individually.

 My goal is not to tell you what to do.
 Rather, as an expert in Women’s Healthcare, I am here to help you decide the paths you want to take towards your optimum health.